 In accordance with federal regulations, St. Lawrence University requires principal investigators of federally funded sponsored activities to periodically verify that the salaries charged to grants for which they are responsible represent a reasonable estimate of the actual time worked on the grant.

-Within 30 days of the end of the academic year and again at the end of the summer, the Business Office sends a report to each principal investigator of a federally-funded sponsored activity which reflects the salaries charged to the grant in the period just ended.
+Annually, the Business Office sends a report to each principal investigator of a federally-funded sponsored activity which reflects the salaries charged to the grant in the period just ended.

 If a report indicates that the salaries charged to a grant did not represent a reasonable estimate of time worked on the grant, the Business Office will reallocate the salary expense so that the grant is only charged an amount representative of time actually worked.